 You can continue your education after high school even if you and your parents cannot meet the total educational costs of post-secondary education, be it college, university, vocational or technical institute.

 Money is available on a first-come-first-served basis to those who apply.
 This financial assistance may be in the following forms:

-These are generally awarded based on academic ability; results of standardized tests (I.Q., SAT, ACT, National Merit, etc.).
-These do not have to be repaid, and a STUDENT DOES NOT NECESSARILY HAVE TO BE A STRAIGHT "A" STUDENT TO QUALIFY.
+These are generally awarded based on academic ability, results of standardized tests (I.Q., SAT®, ACT, National Merit, etc.).
+Scholarships do not have to be repaid, and a STUDENT DOES NOT NECESSARILY HAVE TO BE A STRAIGHT "A" STUDENT TO QUALIFY.

 These are awarded for specific reasons (minority student, winning a photography contest, speech contest, etc.).
 These do not have to be repaid.

 Employment on- or off-campus.
 Wages paid directly to student or credited to his/her account (see Federal Work-Study Program listed under "Federal Programs" and Texas College Work- Study Program under "State Programs").

 Educational loans are from various sources (see Loans "State" and "Federal" programs).
 Banks, foundations, unions, etc. also have loan programs.
 These loans usually have a lower rate of interest and must be repaid.
 Some loans will not require repayment until after you have completed your education.
 REMEMBER: Borrowing for educational expenses may be a necessity, but it may very well be the best investment you will ever make in your lifetime!